 A 2014/2015 stream assessment (previously discussed in Section 5.C.iii) quantified areas of actively eroding streambank within all named streams in the Big Green Lake watershed.
 The LMPT estimates that over 11 miles of streambank are actively eroding, resulting in vertical banks that negatively impact the ability of a stream to mitigate flooding and assimilate nutrients.
 These areas serve as direct conduits for nutrient loading to the lake, magnified by the direct exposure to legacy sediments.

 The LMPT has already restored 20,700 feet of streambank and shoreline protection between 2012-2018, including 2,400 feet on Roy Creek and 5,470 feet on a tributary to Hill Creek most recently.
-The LMPT continues to make stream restoration a main strategy in reducing phosphorus loading to Big Green Lake given this direct source of nutrients. .
+The LMPT continues to make stream restoration a main strategy in reducing phosphorus loading to Big Green Lake given this direct source of nutrients.

+However, since the stream assessment was completed significant rainfall events have resulted in creation of additional highly eroded areas.
+The LMP recommends that the stream surveys be updated and that stream restoration plans be created.

 One stream restoration effort on Dakin Creek planned for 2019-2020 will attempt to reestablish native brook trout—an indicator of clean water—on this trout stream, whose presence has not been documented by the WDNR since the 1950s.